snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 This release is planned to be a last one in 0.x series.
 Next release will likely include a relatively small amount of user-facing improvements and will have a 1.0.0 version, marking stability of API.
-Since 1.0.0 we're planning to introduce [MiMa-compatibility checks][mima] to our libraries in order to make update process more reliable.
+From 1.0.0 onwards we plan to introduce [MiMa-compatibility checks][mima] to our libraries in order to make the update process more reliable.

 <h3 id="help">6.
 Getting Help</h3>